Top 5 Ways to Avoid Excessive DOM size in WordPress

 If you’re using a plugin and identified that it is contributing to a large DOM, consider a leaner alternative.

-Slider plugins can add a lot of HTML code to your site, run an A/B test and compare conversion or any metrics using a background image and text instead.
+Slider plugins can add a lot of HTML code to your site.
+Consider running an A/B test, and compare conversion or any metrics using a background image and text instead.
 It can improve both your Core Web Vitals and also your SEO, as some slider plugins don’t properly format the text content, by using inappropriate headings or paragraph tags.

 Ask your plugin developer to remove unused code